 "Historic snow" from major winter storm closes some Midwest COVID testing sites and disrupts travel

-The National Weather Service said at least 4 inches (10 centimeters) of snow is expected across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.
-Parts of southeast Nebraska and western Iowa could get more than three times that much by Tuesday morning.
+The National Weather Service said at least 4 inches of snow is expected across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.
+Parts of southeast Nebraska and western Iowa could get more than three times that much.

 More than 10 inches of snow had already fallen in parts of eastern Nebraska by Monday evening, leading to early closures of several coronavirus testing sites in the state as well as Iowa.